Observable

 func merge(_ otherObservables: Observable<Element>...) -> Observable<Element>

-• Returns an observable that emits only the first event that is included by the provided filter.
+• Returns an observable that emits only the first event matching the filter, then completes.

 Declaration